hoffmangroup/segway/doc/segway.rst

 .. warning::

-  You must use the same resolution in both training and identification.
+  You must use the same resolution for *both* training and identification.

 Model generation